DigitalArtifex/kde-komplex-wallpaper-engine/README.md

 - Images
 - Videos
 - Cubemaps**
+- Audio***

 *Shaders must be compiled with the `qsb` tool supplied with Qt.
 It may be available through your distribution's package manager.
 Follow the instructions in /tools/README.md to compile shaders for use with Qt.

+**The Cubemaps provided in this package are released under Creative Commons Attribution 3.0 Unported License and were obtained from [Humus](http://www.humus.name)

+***Audio reactivity requires KDE to be using Pipewire

 ### Engine Mode: ShaderToy